carlosdp/harbor/README.md

 ```

 ### State
-While Harbor enforces compatibility between all links by rigidly defining what data each link has access to (name, image name, deployment ID), some links create more than one resource, which makes tracking the resources it created complicated using just conventions derived from the provided data.
+While SupplyChain enforces compatibility between all links by rigidly defining what data each link has access to (name, image name, deployment ID), some links create more than one resource, which makes tracking the resources it created complicated using just conventions derived from the provided data.
 For example, a FleetScheduler may be configured to create multiple instances for each deployment, maybe across multiple cloud providers, regions, and hosts.
 When we execute an automatic rollback when launching a new deployment, the link needs to know where all these resources it created lie.

 That information can be encoded in the return value of `Schedule` and `Notify` for schedulers and notifiers (hooks, builders, and pullers do nothing on rollbacks):